BritishBambi/pp3-python/README.md

-# Hunted
+# Scavenge

-Hunted is a text adventure game.
+Scavenge is a text adventure game.
 The player will be brought through a zombie survival story, where they must scavange for food to survive.
 Along the way they must use items and their intelegence to navigate safley through the dangers of the world they live in.

 The game story is inspired by other zombie games that depend on the use of resources and weapons in order to survive.
 While younger players may not fit the target audience, older players may love the call back to orignal text games.